Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Midtown / Nob Hill

-👉 Best Area For Foodies | ✨ Best Midtown / Nob Hill Hotels: SpringHill Suites by Marriott University Area • Hampton Inn – University/Midtown • Holiday Inn Express Hotel & Suites
+👉 Best Area For Foodies | ✨ Best Midtown / Nob Hill Hotels: SpringHill Suites by Marriott University Area • Hotel ZAZZ • Holiday Inn Express Hotel & Suites

 Just east of Downtown Albuquerque, this eclectic, hip university area is perfect for the young and restless or the ultimate foodie (or both!).
 Not only does this area have more affordable accommodations, but it is also brimming with trendy shops and restaurants.

 Take a stroll around the University of New Mexico (UNM) campus or grab some late-night ice cream in this laid-back neighborhood.
-This is one of the most unique environments in the city and is a great place to visit at any time of day; there are some amazing brunch spots and some equally enticing dinner and drinks spots.
+This is one of the most unique areas in the city and a great place to visit at any time of day; there are some amazing brunch spots and some equally enticing dinner and drinks spots.

 Pros of Staying in Midtown / Nob Hill: